kandhukuribhanusree-3438/Book_Ordering_Web_App/README.md

 ## Notes
 - CORS is enabled.
 Configure allowed origins with `CORS_ORIGIN`.
-- Books list is in-memory at `backend/src/routes/books.js`.
-Move to MongoDB as needed.
+- Books are stored in MongoDB Atlas (already configured).
 - Use `npm run dev` for watch mode on Node 18+.
+- For Vercel deployment, see `VERCEL_DEPLOYMENT.md`.

+## Deployment

+This app is configured for MongoDB Atlas and ready for deployment.
+See `VERCEL_DEPLOYMENT.md` for detailed deployment instructions.